SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/tree.md

 In data structure, tree is another way to organize the data.

-when to use the tree and why?
+When to use the tree and why?

-let's say you have a big company and your company have a large number of employees.
+Let's say you have a big company and your company have a large number of employees.
 How would you orgnanize the employees in considering their company roles/position?

 Tree should be considered here, lets's see how would the company employees would be organized using the tree as the below image: